PrashansaAmbarkar/deno-and-typescript/README.md

 <img src ="images/dp.JPG" width="215" height ="235" align ="right">

-The topics I would be covering in Deno and TypeScript
+  ## The topics I would be covering in Deno and TypeScript
     * I worked on the implementation and processing using Deno.
     * I worked on the typeScript and working of the code.

+  ## You need to
+    * Download Visual Studio
+    * Download the Chocolatey
-* .
+    * Download Deno